 The Post-Modern Hard Place: Critical Theory as Social Justice

 On the flip side of this atheistic coin, is the view that there simply are not facts about anything, at least not anything that is other than or outside of personal or social constructs of “reality,” whatever reality may mean.
 This view is birthed out of Critical Theory and Post-Modern “epistemology.”
 It rejects modernist notions of human progress, the universality of reason, and other bedrocks of the Enlightenment.
+It is a view that elevates private interpretation and perspective to an absolute status.
+Something that simply cannot be the case if scientism is true.

 Christ in the Middle: Embracing the Best of Two Extremes